Cloth diapers vs. disposables…one of the many decisions you have to make as an expecting parent.

 When we first started cloth diapering (so as soon as Poppy got out of the hospital), I thought we might cloth diaper when we were at home, but use disposables when we traveled.
 But after getting the hang of it at home, doing it on the road wasn’t a big deal for us.
 Just be prepared to visit a laundromat on your way out for dinner, and once again on your way back ;).

 Tl;dr: Inconvenience—a common excuse to use disposables, which, after a little investigation and experience with cloth diapers, most people find to be untrue.

 5. Cloth Diapers Aren’t Unsanitary

-Let’s define sanitary… Because any way you cut it, cloth diapers are waaay more sanitary.
+Let’s define sanitary… because any way you cut it, cloth diapers are way more sanitary.